 Depending on your weight, size and fitness regime you should take between 500 and 3,000 mg per day (that’s equivalent to 0.5-3 grams).
 The best time to take l-carnitine is with a meal that contains both carbohydrates and protein.
 This applies to some of the other forms available such as propionyl-l-carnitine and l-carnintine l- tartrate.

 On the other hand, the form of l-carnitine called acetyl-l-carnitine is more readily absorbed by the muscles, brain and intestines when taken alone without food.
-This type of l-carnitine can be taken along with other healthy fat burners such as green tea, to boost effects.
+This type of l-carnitine can be taken along with other healthy fat burners such as green tea or a green superfood shot, to boost effects.

 WHICH FORM OF L-CARNITINE TO TAKE

 Acetyl-l-carnitine (the most common type used in the fitness industry) is more readily absorbed by the muscles, brain and intestines.
 This type should be taken alone without food and is able to cross the blood-brain barrier for the synthesis of acetylcholine, which is one of the brains primary neurotransmitters.

 STRAIGHT UP L-CARNITINE